 Whether you’re looking to beat the summer heat of Colorado’s urban front range, or are just curious, the Rocky Mountains boast several towns at a very high elevation.
 From the largest incorporated city in the U.S. to one of its most popular ski towns, Colorado features a number of places to stand well above sea level.

-First, a note on elevation vs altitude.
 Elevation measures the total height above sea level.
 Whereas, altitude is the height of something over the earth’s surface.
-Meaning towns, such as Denver, doesn’t have an altitude of 5,280, but an elevation.
-An airplane going overhead Denver, might be cruising at an altitude of 30,000 feet.
-However, in typical conversation, elevation and altitude are often used interchangeably, though they shouldn’t be.
+Meaning towns, such as Denver, don’t have an altitude of 5,280 feet, but an elevation.
+An airplane going overhead Denver might be cruising at an altitude of 30,000 feet.

 Lowest vs Highest Elevation in Colorado